-The AT91FR4081 has a fully static design and works on the Master Clock (MCK), provided on the MCKI pin from an external source.
+The AT91R40008 microcontroller has a fully static design and works on the Master Clock (MCK) provided on the MCKI pin from an external source.

-The Master Clock is also provided as an output of the device on the pin MCKO, which is multiplexed with a general purpose I/O line.
-While NRST is active, and after the reset, the MCKO is valid and outputs an image of the MCK signal.
-The PIO Controller must be programmed to use this pin as standard I/O line.
+The Master Clock is also provided as an output of the device on the pin MCKO, which is multiplexed through a general-purpose I/O line.
+While NRST is active, MCKO remains low.
+After the reset, the MCKO is valid and outputs an image of the MCK signal.
+The PIO controller must be programmed to use this pin as standard I/O line.